Share this article

 Dog-friendly cafes in Bristol

-After a morning walk with your canine companion, nothing quite beats settling in a cosy cafe.
-For the best coffee in town, pastries and delicious breakfasts, explore our list of the dog-friendly cafes Bristol has to offer below.
+After a morning walk with your canine companion, nothing quite beats settling down in a cosy cafe.
+For the best coffee in town, pastries and delicious breakfasts, explore our list of the dog-friendly cafes Bristol has to offer below, and be sure to explore spots local to you, checking with staff before finding a seat with your pup.

 The Crafty Egg